Fifty Conservative Thinkers

 Timothy Carney – Carney’s insights on why parts of the country are thriving while others are falling apart in his book Alienated America does an excellent job shattering the myth of the Left that economic/material equality are all that’s necessary to cure what ails us.

 David French – If there’s a kerfuffle between conservative intellectual camps these days, you can bet David French will be right in the middle of it.
 Which is hilarious because—so far as I can tell—he never plans it that way.
-Reflective and mousy, one would hardly peg David French as the rabble-rouser he’s often portrayed to be.
-But his stance on drag queen story hour was deemed insufficiently hostile for some and his stance on the Alt-Right during the 2016 elections was deemed overly hostile by others.
+Reflective and mousy, one would hardly peg French as the rabble-rouser he’s often portrayed to be.
+But his stance on drag queen story hour was deemed insufficiently hostile for some and his stance on the Alt-Right during the 2016 elections landed him in a world of hurt among social media trolls.
 French remains a highly respected voice for both Evangelical and conservative current affairs and is well worth following.
+His apply-named blog The French Press offers illuminating insights into religious and legal matters, as well as his bewilderingly wrongheaded tastes in music and pop culture.
+French joined me on the podcast to discuss his most recent book, Divided We Fall.

 William F. Buckley – I’ve often credited Buckley with giving modern conservatism the credibility and sensibility it enjoyed in the latter half of the twentieth century.
-Aside from founding National Review and hosting Firing Line (for over three decades!), Buckley was arguably the national figure most responsible for ridding the Right of the more fanatical, racist, and antagonistic elements of the day.
+Aside from founding National Review (the flagship publication for conservative thought) and hosting the television show Firing Line (for over three decades!), Buckley was arguably the national figure most responsible for ridding the Right of the more fanatical, racist, and antagonistic elements of the day and fussing together the various elements of the Right to form a cohesive movement.
 His statesman-like presence has been is sorely missed!

 Patrick Deneen – Deneen’s controversial book Why Liberalism Failed has been viewed as a condemnation of conservatism by some and an argument for conservatism by others.
-While I don’t fully endorse all of Deneen’s views, he does represent—in my opinion—the most articulate and thoughtful critique of classical liberalism’s influence on modern conservative thought and we ignore his message at our own peril.
+While I don’t fully endorse all of Deneen’s views, he does represent—in my opinion—an articulate and thoughtful critique of classical liberalism’s influence on modern conservative thought and we ignore his message at our peril.

 Alexis de Tocqueville – Tocqueville’s celebrated Democracy in America is widely considered to be one of the most insightful books on American government and society.
 It’s hard to miss Tocqueville’s genius as his ability to observe things that others missed and then express them in a way that we can all so clearly see to be true is second to none.